 If some buttons on the remote work and some do not work, see Certain remote control buttons do not work

-See if the console is sending IR signal by looking at console display through a camera viewfinder.
+See if the remote is sending IR signal by looking at the top edge of the remote through a camera viewfinder.

-Our eyes cannot detect the IR (infrared) light produced by your system console but many digital cameras can.
-Look at the system console display or the tip of any connected IR emitters through a digital camera (i.e. a smartphone camera), then press a button on the remote.
-If you do not see a flash through the camera viewfinder when a button is pressed, the console or emitter is not sending any signal*.
-If you do see a flash but the remote is not working, try some other troubleshooting suggestions to help determine if the issue is the remote, console, emitters, or something else. (*Some smartphone cameras have IR filters.
-So, if you don't see a flash, it is worth trying both the front and rear camera or a different camera to confirm.)
+Our eyes cannot detect the IR (infrared) light produced by your remote but many digital cameras can.
+Look at the top edge of the remote through a digital camera (i.e. a smartphone camera), then press a button on the remote.
+If you do not see a flash through the camera viewfinder when a button is pressed, the remote is not sending any signal*.
+If you do see a flash but the remote is not working, try the other troubleshooting suggestions to help determine if the issue is the remote or something else.

-If the steps provided do not resolve your issue, the Control Console may need service.
-Follow the link below for more information on how to service the Control Console.
+If the steps provided do not resolve your issue, your product may need service.
+Follow the link below for more information on how to service your product.
 Depending on your product and region, you will be provided a contact number or the ability to setup service online.